J.D. Davis Player Props: Giants vs. Rangers

-On Friday, J.D.
-Davis (.262 on-base percentage in past 10 games, 70 points below season-long percentage) and the San Francisco Giants play the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 10:15 PM ET.
+On Saturday, J.D.
+Davis (.200 on-base percentage in past 10 games, 129 points below season-long percentage) and the San Francisco Giants face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+First pitch is at 9:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Angels.
+He had a hitless performance in his most recent game (0-for-3) against the Rangers.

 J.D.
 Davis Game Info & Props vs. the Rangers